-The majority of components in brownie recipes are naturally gluten-free, except for the usual all-purpose flour.
+The majority of components in traditional brownie recipes are naturally gluten-free, except for the usual all-purpose flour.
 Rather than all-purpose flour, though, this version includes coconut flour.
-Coconut flour is a flour that comprises of dried coconut rather than wheat.
+Coconut flour is a flour that comprises of dried coconut rather than wheat grains.
 As a result, it has a slightly sweet and coconut-like flavour that is delicious in baked goods.

 Coconut flour doesn't contain any gluten, which results in a denser brownie than you would otherwise have with wheat flour.
 This is actually quite enjoyable in the case of brownies, though, because you don't generally expect brownies to be fluffy.
 A dense and fudgy brownie is ideal, so this flour works perfectly well here.

 Coconut flour has a high absorbency rate, so a little goes a long way in home baking.
 In fact, this recipe uses only a little over a 1/3 cup which balances out the melted chocolate, coconut oil, and eggs perfectly.
 For a traditional brownie, around 1 cup of all-purpose flour would be suitable to replace a 1/3 cup of coconut flour.
 For more tried and tested dessert recipes made with this flour, try one of these 25+ Coconut Flour Cookies.